magnoeasy/easybuilder/english.md

 ## It's time to get hands-on 🖐️

-Now we will learn how to make a basic project, menu and form, so that you can try out the features of Easy Builder.
+Now we will learn how to make a basic project, menu and form, so you can try out the features of Easy Builder.

-After logging into Builder you will be faced with the following content:
+After logging in to Builder you will find the following content:

 <img src="https://user-images.githubusercontent.com/81401104/114769820-107d1500-9d41-11eb-9ae1-29954922a707.png">
-In the "Main" tab and right under "Project title" type in the title of your project (can be "ProjectTest")
+In the "Main" tab and right under "Project title" type in your project's title (can be "ProjectTest")

 ![ProjectTest13](https://user-images.githubusercontent.com/81401104/120087176-30cc1d80-c0bc-11eb-99a3-9f1dba3ae763.gif)